Ali-Shir Nava'i: Life

 Alisher Nava'i was born in 1441 at the city of Herat to a family of well-read Turkic chancery scribes.
 During Alisher's lifetime, Herat was ruled by the Timurid Empire and became one of the leading cultural and intellectual centres in the Muslim world.
 Alisher belonged to the Chaghatai mir class of the Timurid elite.
 Alisher's father, Ghiyāth al-Din Kichkina ("The Little"), served as a high-ranking officer in Khorasan in the palace of the Timurid ruler Shahrukh Mirza.
 His mother served as a prince's governess in the palace.
 Ghiyāth al-Din Kichkina served as governor of Sabzawar at one time.
 He died while Alisher was young, and another ruler of Khorasan, Abul-Qasim Babur Mirza, adopted guardianship of the young man.

 Alisher was a schoolmate of Sultan Husayn Bayqara, who would later become sultan of Khorasan.
 Alisher's family was forced to flee Herat in 1447 after the death of Shah Rukh created an unstable political situation.
 His family returned to Khorasan after order was restored in the 1450s.
-In 1456, Alisher and Bayqarah went to Mashhad with Abul-Qasim Babur Mirza.
-The following year Abul-Qasim died and Alisher and Bayqarah parted ways.
-While Bayqarah tried to establish political power, Alisher pursued his studies in Mashhad, Herat, and Samarkand.
+In 1456, Alisher and Bayqara went to Mashhad with Abul-Qasim Babur Mirza.
+The following year Abul-Qasim died and Alisher and Bayqara parted ways.
+While Bayqara tried to establish political power, Alisher pursued his studies in Mashhad, Herat, and Samarkand.

-After the death of Abu Sa'id Mirza in 1469, Husayn Bayqarah seized power in Herat.
+After the death of Abu Sa'id Mirza in 1469, Husayn Bayqara seized power in Herat.
 Consequently, Alisher left Samarkand to join his service.
 In 1472, Alisher was appointed emir of the dīvān-i aʿlā (supreme council), which eventually led him into a conflict with the powerful Persian bureaucrat Majd al-Din Muhammad Khvafi, due to the latter's centralising reforms, which posed a danger to the traditional privileges that the Turkic military elite (such as Alisher) enjoyed.
-Alisher remained in the service of Bayqarah until his death on 3 January 1501.
+Alisher remained in the service of Bayqara until his death on 3 January 1501.
 He was buried in Herat.

 Alisher Nava'i led an ascetic lifestyle, "never marrying or having concubines or children."